robvanaarle/php-object-seam/README.md

 - Call protected and private methods
 - Call protected static methods
 - Override public and protected methods
-- Override public and protecteed static methods
+- Override public and protected static methods
 - Instantiate an object with a custom constructor
 - Capture and retrieve public and protected method calls
 - Capture and retrieve public and protected static method calls
 - Autocomplete in PhpStorm when using the `CreatesObjectSeams` trait

-This allows for the following dependency breaking techniques from _Working Effectively with Legacy Code_.
+This allows for the following dependency breaking techniques from the book _Working Effectively with Legacy Code_.
 - Subclass and make public
 - Subclass and override
 - Expose static method